servicetitan/Stl.Fusion/README.md

   drops to "just" 1M updates per second.
 That's still a lot, of course but already 1000x better - and note that 1 second delay for seeing other people's updates is something you won't even notice!
-  `Stl.Fusion` allows to control such delay quite precisely.
+  `Stl.Fusion` allows you to control such delay precisely.
   You may use a larger delay (10 seconds?) for e.g. "Likes" counters, but almost instantly update comments.
   The delays can be dynamic too &ndash; the simplest example of behavior is instant update for any content you see that was invalidated right after your own action.

-All of this makes `Stl.Fusion` the only abstraction real-time apps need:
-**any notification can be described as a state change**.
+All of this makes `Stl.Fusion` the only communication library a real-time app may ever need: **any notification can be described as a state change as well**.

 For example, if you build a chat app, you don't need to worry about delivering every message to every client anymore.
 What you want to have is an API endpoint